 Occupancy Permit Fees

-In addition to the above non-refundable application fee, a Saskatoon Fire Department (SFD) Occupancy Fee of $90 per hour may be required for time associated with fire inspection, research and report writing.
-The SFD fee will be billed directly to the applicant.
+In addition to the fees above, a Saskatoon Fire Department may charge an hourly fee for time associated with fire inspection, research and report writing.